-Giving your dog Castor Oil in an attempt to relieve their constipation may seem like a good idea, but is it effective and safe?
-Castor oil as a treatment for digestive troubles is one of those old wives tales that still lingers around even today.
+Giving your dog some Castor Oil in an attempt to relieve their constipation may seem like a good idea, but is it effective and safe?
+Castor oil as a treatment for digestive troubles is one of those old wives tales that still lingers even today.

 Can I Give My Dog Castor Oil?
 Answer: Not Recommended

 This approach is possibly reckless.
 A typical bout of canine constipation is nothing to overly worry about.

 A misconception has some people believing in the effectiveness of using Castor Oil for dogs.
 They give it to their dog and notice that the condition improves over time.
 But a dogs’ digestive system is much faster than that of a human.
 Constipation can be a several day affair for us, while it’s usually not as severe or a long-lasting problem for dogs.

 Canine constipation usually resolves itself without intervention on your part.